12 Small Business Tax Myths Debunked (Australia Edition)

 So long as you familiarize yourself with the most common small business tax myths, and implement a tax management system for your business, you’ll be fine come October 31.
 To make sure you stay in the ATO’s good graces, start by memorizing the truths about these tax myths:

 Part of this myth is true.
 In Australia, the tax cycle covers July 1 to June 30.
-As a business owner , you’re required to lodge your tax return and all moneys owed by October 31.
+As a agency owner , you’re required to lodge your tax return and all moneys owed by October 31.
 However, it’s a good idea to make pre-payments to the ATO throughout the year through the PAYG (Pay As You Go) system.
 This way, you don’t receive a tax bill from the government with a large lump sum that’s due all at once.
 Instead, your taxes become a more consistent “cost” that you handle alongside your other business expenses.
 The more consistent your cash flow becomes (and, yes, taxes are part of that), the easier it will be to scale your business down the road.

 Myth #2: Taxes are the same for sole traders and companies.